We are ISA, the Socio-Environmental Institute

 Casa Floresta Podcast

-Casa Floresta is a series of podcasts produced by Instituto Socioambiental (ISA) and its partners, indigenous people, riverside dwellers and quilombolas who live in the basins of the Negro, Xingu and Ribeira de Iguape rivers.
-The team took guests and special guests to get to know the communities and their initiatives.
-There were 17 days of recording in four states (São Paulo, Mato Grosso, Amazonas and Pará), which resulted in deep and transformative dives into the black and indigenous roots of Brazil.
+Casa Floresta is a podcast series produced by the Socioenvironmental Institute (ISA) and its Indigenous, riverine, and quilombola partners living in the Negro, Xingu, and Ribeira de Iguape river basins.
+The team brought special guests to learn about the communities and their initiatives.
+The 17-day recording session spanned four states (São Paulo, Mato Grosso, Amazonas, and Pará) resulted in deep and transformative dives into Brazil's Black and Indigenous roots.

 listen